Management BBA Degree

 Prepare to Manage People and Projects in Today’s Dynamic Workplace

 The world of commerce depends on talented and well-trained professionals to manage businesses.
-Earning a bachelor’s degree in business management at The University of Texas at Tyler can give you not only a valuable skill set but also a superior foundation that’s valued by employers in Texas and throughout the country.
+Earning a bachelor of business administration degree in management at The University of Texas at Tyler can give you not only a valuable skill set but also a superior foundation that’s valued by employers in Texas and throughout the country.

 - Complete a curriculum that addresses the most pressing concerns of today’s businesses including globalization, and the emergence of an ethnically diverse workforce and intense competition.

 Graduates of the bachelor of business administration degree program in management are employed in such locations as: Walmart, East Texas Medical Center Regional Healthcare System, Trinity Mother Frances Health System, city of Tyler, Smith County Appraisal District, Allen Samuels Auto Group, Dillard’s Corporate Headquarters, Trane Co., Carrier Corp., CB&I Howe-Baker Engineers and Southside Bank.

 Bachelor’s in Management: State-of-the-Art Technology.
 Timely Lessons.